-After experiencing only a small number of flu cases in 2020, health officials expect to see a surge in 2021.
+After experiencing only a small number of flu cases in 2020, health officials expect to see a surge during the 2021 flu season.
 As new COVID cases also continue, laboratories could experience the perfect storm of testing for SARS-CoV-2, influenza A and B, and RSV at the same time.

 By Chris Wolski